nadavo11/Variable-Rate-Remote-Image-Inference-RNN/README.md

   - default: `5000`
   - Determines how often the model is saved to disk during training.
 Adjust based on your training duration and model complexity.
   Compression for low-resolution thumbnails images using RNN.
+- ``--from_pretrained``
+    - type: `int`
+  - default: `5000`
+  - Specify the path of a pretrained model to further train, note, you stiil have to fill in the other necessary model arguments, otherwise the loader can't get the model

 Original paper: Toderici et al., Google, ICLR 2016